Eggysgames/Laser-Nodes/README.md

 <b>Run your own version</b> - Upload the contents of Builds/WebGL to a working website/page/localhost

 Laser Nodes is based on my old Flash Game Nodes.
 It's a simple concept of lining the laser through the nodes, but the idea became more popular after it.
 In the Unity version I improved it with reflections and URP effects.
+It also uses a custom moving shaders for the laser to give it a glowing effect.

 === Developer Information ===